3 debt repayment strategies to get out of debt

 The couple admits that they regularly overspent on little things – such as going out to eat instead of cooking at home – that added up to a lot over time.

-And when their credit card balance got too high to handle, they took out new cards with zero-interest balance transfers, only to end up with multiple cards with multiple balances attracting high interest rates.
+And when their credit card debt balance got too high to handle, they took out new cards with zero-interest balance transfers with competitive comparison rates, only to end up with multiple cards with multiple balances generating high amounts of interest.

 “What we were doing wasn’t working and we weren’t sure how to get out of debt,” says Megan.